The James Dyson Award winner innovating a better quality of life

 “Additionally, Athena aids in recovery by minimising hair loss during treatment and promoting hair regrowth afterwards, helping individuals recover, as there is less of a reminder of what they have been through every time they look in the mirror.”

-Depending on the form of the disease and the necessary treatment, a chemotherapy session can take minutes or even consecutives days across several months, resulting in patients spending a significant amount of their time in hospitals.
+Chemotherapy patients spend a significant amount of time in hospitals.
 Due to its flexibility and mobility, Athena can give people a sense of control when it feels as though they have very little.

-As it stands in Ireland, current scalp cooling products are around €20,000, sometimes more and according to Green Senator Róisín Garvey, installing them in the 26 hospitals that are in need, would require an installation fee of €380,000.
-By comparison, Athena can be built for roughly €1,000 and wouldn’t require installation within the hospital, as patients can apply treatment at home or even in the car.
+As it stands in Ireland, current scalp-cooling products are around €20,000, sometimes more, and according to senator Róisín Garvey, installing them in the 19 hospitals that are in need, would require an installation fee of €380,000.
+By comparison, Humphrey says Athena can be built for roughly €1,000 and wouldn’t require installation in the hospital, as patients can apply treatment at home or even in the car.

 Future plans